 We are a pharmaceutical company dedicated to developing and commercializing sulopenem to be potentially the first and only oral and intravenous (IV) branded penem available globally.
-Penems, including thiopenems and carbapenems, belong to a class of antibiotics more broadly defined as \( \beta\)-lactam antibiotics, the original example of which was penicillin, but which now also includes cephalosporins.
-Sulopenem is a potent, targeted gram-negative spectrum thiopenem delivered intravenously, which we have successfully developed in an oral tablet formulation, sulopenem etzadroxil-probenecid.
+Penems, including thiopenems and carbapenems, belong to a class of antibiotics more broadly defined as β-lactam antibiotics, the original example of which was penicillin, but which now also includes cephalosporins.
+Sulopenem is a potent, thiopenem antibiotic delivered intravenously which is active against bacteria that belong to the group of organisms known as gram-negatives and cause urinary tract and intra-abdominal infections.
+We have successfully developed sulopenem in an oral tablet formulation, sulopenem etzadroxil-probenecid.
 Both sulopenem product candidates have the potential to be important new treatment alternatives to address growing concerns related to antibacterial resistance without the known toxicities of some of the most widely-used antibiotics, specifically fluoroquinolones.
 We see two distinct opportunities for our sulopenem program: patients at elevated risk for treatment failure in the community setting suffering from uncomplicated urinary tract infections (uUTI) and hospitalized patients suffering from complicated, antibiotic-resistant infections.
 Therefore, we plan to initiate a Phase 3 clinical program in the second half of 2018 for the treatment of adults in three indications: uUTI, complicated urinary tract infections (cUTI) and complicated intra-abdominal infections (cIAI).
-We designed one Phase 3 clinical trial in each indication based on our end of Phase 2 meeting with the U.S. Food and Drug Administration (the FDA) and feedback from the European Medicines Agency (the EMA).
+We designed one Phase 3 clinical trial in each indication based on our end of Phase 2 meeting with the U.S. Food and Drug Administration (FDA) and feedback from the European Medicines Agency (EMA).
 We intend to conduct the Phase 3 clinical trials under Special Protocol Assessment (SPA) agreements from the FDA.
-We expect to complete enrollment and produce topline data for all three clinical trials in the second half of 2019, and file our new drug applications (NDAs) with the FDA by the end of 2019
+We expect to complete enrollment and produce topline data for all three clinical trials in the second half of 2019, and to file our new drug applications (NDAs) with the FDA by the end of 2019.

 In November 2015, we acquired an exclusive, worldwide license under certain patents and know-how to develop and commercialize sulopenem and its oral prodrug, sulopenem etzadroxil, from Pfizer Inc. (Pfizer).
 Pfizer conducted Phase 1 and Phase 2 clinical trials of sulopenem delivered intravenously in Japan in over 1,450 patients with a variety of hospital and community acquired infections.
-These clinical trials documented a treatment effect in the indications studied as well as a safety profile similar to marketed carbapenems.
+These clinical trials documented a treatment effect in the indications studied and established a safety profile for sulopenem.
 Pfizer subsequently developed sulopenem into a prodrug formulation, sulopenem etzadroxil, to enable oral delivery.
 Once this prodrug is absorbed in the gastrointestinal tract, the etzadroxil ester is immediately cleaved off and the active moiety, sulopenem, is released into the bloodstream.
 We have further enhanced this prodrug formulation with the addition of probenecid to extend sulopenem's half-life and enhance its antibacterial potential.
 Probenecid is a pharmacokinetic enhancer that has been safely and extensively used globally for decades.
 The oral dose of sulopenem etzadroxil-probenecid will be combined in a single bilayer tablet, which we refer to as oral sulopenem.
 We refer to sulopenem delivered intravenously as sulopenem and, together with oral sulopenem, as our sulopenem program.